developerprofile/DoManager/README.md

 ### Change a Task Name

 Once you've created a task you could still edit it's name.
 Double click on the name in the task list and provide the new name.
-ENTER wil save your changes.
+ENTER will save your changes.

 ### Start Task